JsonJn/fast_desmos/README.md

 ### Supported desmos features

+Not all desmos features are supported.
+In fact, **most desmos features that makes a "graphing calculator" aren't supported**, such as the ability to draw arbitrary curves, find curve intersections, etc.

+What is supported however are features useful for simulation, such as tickers, actions, drawing points and lines and simple parametrics, etc.

+Below is a full list of supported and to-be-supported features:

+#### Legend:

-Filled tick box denotes already supported feature.
+- [x] denotes already supported feature.

-Empty tick box denotes planned support.
+- [ ] denotes planned support.

+#### List:

 - [ ] Parametric equations
     - [x] Straight line parametric functions with arbitrary bounds